How to Write Content That AI Platforms Actually Cite: Lessons From 29 Million AI Answers

 "When it comes to team messaging, there are lots of options out there, but Slack has emerged as one of the more popular choices for many organizations."

 The pattern is clear.
-High-citation passages are specific, authoritative, lead with the brand name, and could be dropped directly into an AI-generated answer without any editing.
-Low-citation passages are vague, hedging, and require the AI to do extra work to extract useful information.
+High-citation passages are specific, authoritative, lead with the brand name, and could drop directly into an AI-generated answer without any editing.
+Low-citation passages are vague, hedging, and force the AI to do extra work to extract anything useful.

-Strategically, you should write 2-3 key passages for your own brand per article and place them prominently: once in your product section, once in the introduction or closing, and once in the FAQ.
-Repetition across different sections increases the chances that at least one instance gets cited.
+Write 2-3 key passages for your own brand per article and place them prominently: once in your product section, once in the introduction or closing, and once in the FAQ.
+Repetition across sections increases the chances that at least one instance gets cited.

 The Role of Consistent Naming and Positioning

 This finding is underappreciated but enormously important.
-AI platforms build internal representations of brands and products based on the consistency of information they encounter across the web.
-If your own content refers to your product differently in different places, you are fragmenting the AI's understanding.
+AI platforms build internal representations of brands based on the consistency of information they find across the web.
+If your own content refers to your product differently in different places, you're fragmenting the AI's understanding of who you are.

 - Use the exact same product name everywhere.
 If your product is "Acme CRM," do not alternate between "Acme," "the Acme platform," "Acme's CRM solution," and "Acme CRM."
 Pick one primary name and use it consistently.